sohqianyi/CZ4046_Intelligent_Agents/README.md

 ### Running the Algorithms

+First, search for `# CHANGEME` in the project and change the variables accordingly.

-First, navigate to the assignment_1 folder
+Next, navigate to the assignment_1 folder

 `cd assignment_1`